honeydew-sc/honeydew-ng/docs/reference/all-rules.md

     Given I am on the /search page waiting for the id=search-bar element Given I am on the /search page waiting for the css=#search-bar element

+### Given I am registering an encrypted user

+As per SC-something, we are responsible for providing a way for third parties to pass us a user's registration information in an encrypted URL.
+This rule takes as input an examples table of user information to encrypt, along with the rule itself, and it uses the exact same Partner Registration jar to do the encryption.
+It will redirect you to the registration pages after encrypting the user data.

 ### When I refresh the page

 This simulates clicking the refresh button on the page.
 This rule can